 John Ghazvinian

-John Ghazvinian is an author, historian, former journalist and the Executive Director for the Middle East Center at the University of Pennsylvania.
-His latest book, AMERICA AND IRAN: A History, 1720 to the Present, leads us through the four seasons of U.S.-Iran relations – the “spring” of mutual fascination; the “summer” of early interactions; the “autumn” of close strategic ties; and the long, dark “winter” of mutual hatred – and also shows how it didn’t have to turn out this way.
+John’s most recent book, AMERICA AND IRAN: A History, 1720 to the Present, is a comprehensive survey of the bilateral relationship, based on years of archival research in both countries.
+The book leads us through the four seasons of U.S.-Iran relations – the “spring” of mutual fascination; the “summer” of early interactions; the “autumn” of close strategic ties; and the long, dark “winter” of mutual hatred – and shows how it didn’t have to turn out this way.
 “History in the hands of a master,” says Ambassador John Limbert.
+The New York Times named it one of the “100 Notable Books of 2021.”

-John speaks about the complex, two-centuries-long entwined histories of Iran and America, and what lies ahead for the two powers.
+He speaks about the complex, two-centuries-long entwined histories of Iran and America, and what lies ahead for the two powers.

 AMERICA AND IRAN